 There are two main types of ice climbing:

-- Alpine ice is in mountainous environments and usually part of an attempt to summit a mountain.
-The ice is frozen precipitation and typically it’s part of a longer route.
+- Alpine ice is in mountainous environments and is usually part of an attempt to summit a mountain.
+The ice is frozen precipitation; typically, it’s part of a longer route.

 - Water ice is usually found on a cliff or beneath other water flows.
 Usually, these are climbed for the technical challenge.